by Hans TenDam

 So the Gods send all kinds of unhappiness our way.
 Their first option is to strike us with blindness.
 If that doesn’t work, they play the dirtiest trick in the book: they grant us our wishes.
 Happiness may be a warm gun, but guns cool pretty quickly.
 And when the smoke has risen, we may see we have hit the wrong people.
 Life stinks.

-lp.
+Therapy may help.
 Not completely, not painless, not free and easy, but it helps.
 Regression therapy usually faster and deeper than other therapies, but we still operate under the law of imperfection.
 I remember only few perfect sessions with perfect results.
 Our therapy doesn’t stink, but it has still the smell of imperfection.

 Therapists who want to be perfect, encounter all the time clients who have some resistance.
 Clients who seek perfect therapy encounter all the time therapists with some incompetence.
 Imagine what can happen when client resistance meets therapist incompetence!
 The mind boggles.

 So if we cannot bring our clients to perfection, to what do we bring them?
 I would say: